loopsyntax/Raffle/README.md

 # Raffle-program
 This is the raffle project that winners can receive the raffle NFT or winners can buy NFTs by half price by buying tickets.
-You can buy tickets by $Sol and $FLWR token.
+You can buy tickets by $Sol, $BOOGA and $ZION token.

 ## Install Dependencies
 - Install `node` and `yarn`